MohamedRedaMu/QSMODE-Algorithm/README.md

 ## Paper Link

-You can access the open-source paper in the Journal of Artificial Intelligence Review on Springer Nature via the following link: [Paper link].
+You can access the open-source paper in the Artificial Intelligence Review Journal on Springer Nature via the following link: [Paper link].